-Data from pregnancy registries indicate that infants exposed to topiramate in utero have an increased risk for cleft lip and/or cleft palate (oral clefts) (see Pregnancy Registry Data below).
+Data from pregnancy registries indicate that infants exposed to topiramate in utero have an increased risk for cleft lip and/or cleft palate (oral clefts) (see Pregnancy Registry Data below) and for neurodevelopmental disorders (e.g., autism spectrum disorders and intellectual disability).
+Before the initiation of treatment with topiramate in a woman of childbearing potential, pregnancy testing should be performed, and a highly effective contraceptive method used.
+The patient should be fully informed of the risks related to the use of MYLAN-TOPIRAMATE during pregnancy.
 Consider the benefits and the risks of MYLAN-TOPIRAMATE when prescribing this drug to women of childbearing potential.
-Because of the risk of oral clefts to the fetus, which occur in the first trimester of pregnancy before many women know they are pregnant, all women of childbearing potential should be apprised of the potential hazard to the fetus from exposure to topiramate.
-If the decision is made to use MYLAN-TOPIRAMATE, women who are not planning a pregnancy should use effective contraception (see 9.4 Drug-Drug Interactions, Other Drug Interactions, Oral Contraceptives).
+If the decision is made to use MYLAN-TOPIRAMATE, women who are not planning a pregnancy should use highly effective contraception (see 9.4 Drug-Drug Interactions, Other Drug Interactions, Oral Contraceptives).
 Women who are planning a pregnancy should be counselled regarding the relative risks and benefits of topiramate use during pregnancy, and alternative therapeutic options should be considered for these patients (see 7 WARNINGS AND PRECAUTIONS, Information for Patients, Fetal Toxicity).